 - Paint a picture together.

 - Play a game together.
-I have gathered ideas for the best games for preschoolers and the best games for elementary kids.
+I have gathered ideas for the best games for preschoolers and the best games for non-readers and the best games for older kids.

 - Help with her chores.
 You don’t have to do them for her, but just work alongside her while she’s working.